 Adventure sports are definitely one of the most exciting and novel ways of spending an eternal holiday experience.
 In a country like India you get a chance to indulge into various adventure activities, whether of land, water or air, that actually give you some real thrill.
 Considering the buzz of adventure sports in India, the Indian government lately issued 29 guidelines in order to promote adventure tourism in India.
 These guidelines not only to promote tourism but also ensure a better safety and security of the clients participating in those sports.
-Among these 29, 15 guidelines are of land activities, 7 cover water-based activities, and the remaining 7 include air activities.
-So, with that note, give us the honor to take you on a brief tour of these guidelines.

 As per the new guidelines imposed by the tourism minister, the jumpmaster should be professionally trained and must carry a vast experience in this activity.
 The same thing goes with the jump staff as well.
 They all should have an eye on every detail along with possessing a mature and calm attitude.
 Along with that, jump staff and jumpmasters are required to have a high level of physical fitness, excellent communication, self-discipline, and risk management skills.